markh-de/KiVar/README.md

 #### Basic Rule Format

-While the legacy format of the `KiVar.Rule` field is very similar to the current "[Combined Component Expression Type](#cce)" (using the `Var` field), there have been some changes that may (or may not) break existing legacy rules.
+While the legacy format of the `KiVar.Rule` field is very similar to the current "[Combined Component Assignment Record](#combined-component-assignment-records-ccar)" (using the `Var` field), there have been some changes that may (or may not) break existing legacy rules.
 Users will need to revise their legacy rules to be sure that they are parsed as expected with current (and upcoming) versions of KiVar.

 The following sections will cover the details.